Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 Lower Calf Creek Falls | Michael Kunde

 Calf Creek is a perennial stream located in the Grand Staircase-Escalante National Monument.
-There are two waterfalls which you can visit, the upper falls and the lower falls.
-Though both hikes are enjoyable, the lower falls is more accessible, an easier hike, a bigger drop, and much more popular.
+There are two waterfalls which you can visit: Upper Calf Creek Falls and Lower Calf Creek Falls.
+Though both hikes are enjoyable, the lower falls is more accessible, an easier hike, a bigger drop and much more popular.
 The 6-mile out-and-back hike is relatively flat, and the trailhead is located just off of Utah Scenic Byway 12, the highway between Escalante and Boulder.
 There is a sign for Bureau of Land Management (BLM) Calf Creek Recreation Area.

 At the lower falls, a clear stream descends 126 feet into a pool, where happy folks take a swim.
 Mist from the falls and shade keep the haven cool even on the hottest of days.
 Aside from the falls, the trail offers several points of interest, all indicated with numbered posts along the trail and a handy guide that is picked up at the trailhead.